Yenakha Paotapi

 Yenakha Paotapi or Yenakha Paodabi Saijin Polibi (Eavesdropper), also known as the evil eavesdropper, is an old demoness (hingchabi).
 Stories often show her as an evil spirit.
 She lingers around the eaves of roofs in Meitei mythology and folklore of Ancient Kangleipak (early Manipur).
 She is described as the one who interferes everywhere.
 Legend says that she could not live with human beings.
 Instead, she lives like a dog or a jackal, sitting on graves.

 In some cases, she is depicted as a minor goddess (lairembi) in the Meitei religion.

-Etymology

-The Meitei name "Yenakha Paotaapi" (ꯌꯦꯅꯈꯥ ꯄꯥꯎꯇꯥꯄꯤ) or "Yenakha Paotaabi" (ꯌꯦꯅꯈꯥ ꯄꯥꯎꯇꯥꯕꯤ) is made up of two words "Yenakha" (ye.nə.kʰa, ꯌꯦꯅꯈꯥ) and "Paotaapi" (ꯄꯥꯎꯇꯥꯄꯤ) or "Paotaabi" (ꯄꯥꯎꯇꯥꯕꯤ).
-In Meitei, "Yenakha" (ye.nə.kʰa, ꯌꯦꯅꯈꯥ) means either side of the house.
-The word "Paotaabi" (ꯄꯥꯎꯇꯥꯕꯤ) can be fragmented into "Pao" ("ꯄꯥꯎ"), "Ta" ("ꯇꯥ") (or Da, "ꯗꯥ") and "Bi" ("ꯕꯤ").
-"Pao" ("ꯄꯥꯎ") means information, message or news.
-In Meitei, "Ta" ("ꯇꯥ") has many meanings.
-Its meanings may be either (1) to inhabit or to dwell, (2) to arrive at a stage, (3) to fall or to reduce, (4) to turn over, (5) to listen or to hear.
-Here, in case of "Paotaabi", "Pao" means to listen or to hear.
-"Pi" ("ꯄꯤ") or "Bi" ("ꯕꯤ") is a suffix to denote feminine gender.

 Mythology

 There are many legends of Yenakha Paotaapi.